Nouha44/tic_tac_toe_game/README.md

-implementing a tik tak toe game
+implementing a tic tac toe game
 using:
 -html/css for front end
 -javascript for back end